gunnarx/vehicle_service_catalog/syntax.md

 The format supports the following features

 * **Namespaces**
-  Logical grouping of methods, events, properties, and defined data types that can be nested.
+  Logical grouping of methods, events, properties, and defined data types.
+Namespaces can be nested so that they form a name hierarchy.

 * **Methods**
   A call, executed by a single server instance, that optionally returns a value.